BourgonLaurent/pyParker/README.md

 A folder `data` will be created, inside this folder there will be sub-folders for each park.
 Inside these folders you will find a file for each attraction and a [INFORMATION].csv file, this file contains *the date, the day of the week, the opening hours and Extra Magic Hours.* To interpret the data, you will have to use an external tool.

+To have it log wait times automatically, you will have to schedule a task (using Windows Task Scheduler, cron, Synology's Task Scheduler, etc.).

 ## TODO

 (This list is made in chronological order, it may change)

 - Create a repository that will have the waits I logged by commiting changes automatically.
 - Transform all the web scraping in a module.
-- Make a sudo-GUI to create a script for automation (currently the script needs to be modified manually to use on a Synology).
+- Make a TUI to create a script for automation (currently the script needs to be modified manually to use on a Synology).
 - Take data directly from Disney, this will provide accurate data at the time specified.
 - Support Disneyland, CA and Universal Studios, FL (same website, same webscrape, just need to implement it)
 - Support other parks (Six Flag and others).